tsatria03/CookyCraze/docks/readme.txt

 The third is buying all affordable items at a custom quantity.
 At the bottom of each category is a buy all affordable items option, which appears whenever at least one item in the category is within your budget.
 Selecting it prompts you for a quantity, and the game buys that many of every affordable item in the category at once, skipping any you cannot afford.

 The fourth is buying all affordable items at the maximum quantity.
 The prompt pre-fills the maximum number you can afford across all eligible items in the category.
 Pressing enter buys every affordable item to the maximum your budget allows, making it the fastest way to spend across an entire category in one go.

+The ticket shop.
+Buy scratch tickets using your money.
+Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
+Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
+By default, locked ticket tiers are shown with their required rank displayed.
+You can hide them entirely by disabling the show locked items option in the game settings.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.